akapu3/CourseManager/README.md

 ## User Stories
 As a user:
 - Log into app
+- Add course to account
+- Display the courses in the Account
+- Remove course from account
-- Save courses and assignments
+- Save the added courses

-P3 GUI instructions:
+GUI instructions:
 1. enter your details into the given spaces, as you don't have an account already, you will click in the create account button. <- remember these details as they important later on
 2. You will be presented with the main screen of the program, you will first add a course.
 To do so, you will click on